Rashida Bello

-Rashida Yahaya Bello is the First Lady of Kogi State, as spouse of governor Yahaya Bello.
+Rashida Yahaya Bello was the First Lady of Kogi State, as spouse of governor Yahaya Bello.

 Early life and education

 Bello grew up in Jattu in Etsako West local government area of Edo State.
 She attended Brightway Primary School and Brightway Secondary School and obtained West African Examinations Council.
 She graduated from the University of Abuja with a Bachelor of Science Degree in Accountancy.

 Bello advocates for women's empowerment, children, and peace.

 Philanthropy

 Bello launched The Kogi Women and Youth Advancement Foundation (KOWYAF), a non-governmental organization which aims to empower women and youth, encourage the growth of micro businesses for vulnerable women and youth and to drastically reduce the mother/child mortality rate in Kogi State.